 Step 1: Obtain an Employment Verification/Offer Letter

 Obtain an employment verification/offer letter from an on-campus or off-campus employer (valid off-campus employment authorization required).
 The letter must be on official employer letterhead and include your job title, dates of employment, number of hours of work per week, and location of employment.
+For a sample, please see Sample Employment Verification Letter.

 Step 2: Submit a Social Security Letter Request from to DCISS